devchallenges-io/curriculum/2-responsive-web/1-html-css/9-css-advanced-selectors.md

 Paragraphs will be green since the second rule has equal specificity but comes later in the source order.

-By understanding both specificity and cascade, developers can predictably style elements, resolve conflicts, and maintain control over their stylesheets' behavior without unexpected results.

 ## 4. The Power of Pseudo-classes and Pseudo-elements in CSS Selectors

 Pseudo-classes and pseudo-elements are powerful tools in CSS selectors that allow developers to target elements based on their state or create "virtual" elements for styling purposes.
 These advanced selectors enable more dynamic and responsive designs without the need for additional HTML markup.